Areas of Practice

-The Creative Social Arts Program at AFC includes a 20-week long Acting Workshop (AW) program that culminates in a theater production at a local downtown theater.
+AFC’s Creative Social Arts Program includes a 20-week long Acting Workshop (AW) program that culminates in a theater production at a local downtown theater.
 Our AW program is instrumental in the development of a host of skills used in social relationships such as attention, group dynamics, awareness, and verbal & nonverbal communication.
-AFC also offers dance instruction for individuals and couples and is soon to offer group movement workshops.

-Amigo Family Counseling is soon to offer an Integrative Medicine Program where clients can apply holistic, mind-body health practices to improve their mental and physical health and overall well-being.
-Integrative health practices will be coordinated with AFC’s ongoing efforts to help clients with life skills.
-The focus of the integrative health program at AFC is to develop tangible, sustainable, & measurable change toward health, balance, and fulfillment.
+AFC is soon to offer an Integrative Medicine Program.
+In this program, clients will apply holistic, mind-body health practices to improve their mental and physical health and overall well-being.
+Integrative health practices will be coordinated with AFC’s ongoing efforts to help clients improve their life skills.
+The overall goal of the program is for clients to develop tangible, sustainable, and measurable change toward increased health, balance, and fulfillment.

 other clinical services